halloamt/ioBroker.frontier_silicon/README.md

     Re-reads all presets

-  - selectPreset (`number, wo`)
+  - selectPreset (`number, rw`)

-    Used to select a preset, do not try to read that value as it is unreliable and cannot be read from the API.
+    Used to get or select a preset.
+Be warned that the adapter guesses as this value cannot be read from the API.

   - selected (`number, rw`)